aldijanaa/Java-Quiz-Application/README.md

 # Quiz Application
- Made with Kotlin in Android Studio for Mobile Programming course
+ Made with Kotlin in Android Studio for Mobile Programming course project!